denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 --include-function printf
 ```

-Filtering help to avoid unnecessary Java source files as well as redundant functions, macros, structs, vars and typedefs.
+Filtering helps to avoid unnecessary Java source files as well as redundant functions, macros, structs, vars, and typedefs.
 If `--dump-includes` is specified, `jextract` will only create this file, but will not generate sources.

 To use this file simply addi it to a list of parameters: